Sweeney, Weinberg, Gopal Legislation Would Codify Rights of Same-Sex Couples

 The head of Garden State Equality, a leading advocate for lesbian, gay, bisexual, and transgender rights, expressed his organization’s support for the legislative action.

 “With a conservative leaning Supreme Court we cannot afford to sit by in hopes the Justices will leave Obergefell v.
 Hodges intact,” said Christian Fuscarino, Executive Director, Garden State Equality.
-“Our Legislature must act now to preserve this sacred right.
+“Our Legislature must act to preserve this sacred right.
 On behalf of Garden State Equality, I would like to thank Senate President Sweeney for prioritizing this bill and HIV decriminalization during lame duck.
-We thank the committee for voting to codify marriage equality into law and ensure New Jersey not only continues to lead the nation on issues of equality, but safeguards them for decades to come.”
+We thank the Senate for voting to codify marriage equality into law and ensure New Jersey not only continues to lead the nation on issues of equality, but safeguards them for decades to come.”